rish-16/cs4248-project/README.md

 1. creating a Google Drive with `translated_data` inside
 2. importing the notebook of choice as a Google Colab notebook (mounts to your drive folder)
+    - Notebooks tagged `_FT` are for finetuning
+    - Notebooks tagged `_Eval` are to evaluate the respective finetuned model
 3. switching to GPU mode (preferably Premium Class + High RAM GPU)

 > **Note:** The notebook should run without errors if the filepaths are fixed according to your GDrive setup.
 If you run into any issues, please feel free to drop an [Issue](https://github.com/rish-16/cs4248-project/issues).